nasiegel88/airquality/README.md

 ```

 ##### II.
 Using Binder
 [Binder](https://mybinder.readthedocs.io/en/latest/introduction.html) is a service that allows users to turn GitHub repos into interactive notebooks.
 This workflow can be used in binder by clicking on the binder link on the top of the page.
-Once there, all of the software needed will be install.
+Once there, all of the software needed will be installed.
 Note, PWFSLSmoke has a lot of dependencies so it will take a few minutes to install everything.
 Also, since not all packages are available in conda, additional packages will also have to be installed after launching the python notebook.

 Load additional packages.
 ```